One of the most important elements from Thrive Architect is the “Text” element. This has many options and features that will be presented below.

 If you are not familiar with the Global Fields feature, make sure to check out this article about it.
 If you do have the Global Fields completed in your dashboard, you can use the option straight away.

-If you want to insert dynamic information to your text, then click on the "Dynamic Texts" option from the panel:
+If you want to insert dynamic information into your text, then click on the "Dynamic Texts" option from the panel:

 Note: If you have set up a "Text" custom field using the "Advanced Custom Fields" plugin, and you have assigned a value for it for the page or post that you are editing, you can use that custom field with the "Dynamic Text" option.